 Just set it next to a fire, put a pan/pot with whatever you’re cooking in the middle, and something about its design traps and circulates heat to evenly cook everything.
 And it folds up really small!
 (Not small enough for an ultra-light thru-hiker, but light enough for multi-day hikes if you’re trekking with other people and can distribute cooking gear among more than one person).

-Keeping along the same theme as the above, if your hiker loves to make their own food on trip they’ll appreciate the GSI Outdoors Bugaboo Backpacker cooking set.
-This lightweight, packable cook set includes a 2 L stainless steel pot, and 8 inch frying pan, strainer lid, two mugs with insulated sleeves, two bowls, a folding pot gripper, and a mesh bag to put it all in.
+Keeping along the same theme as the above, if your hiker loves to make their own food on a trip they’ll appreciate the GSI Outdoors Bugaboo Backpacker cooking set.
+This lightweight, packable cook set includes a 2 L stainless steel pot, and 8-inch frying pan, a strainer lid, two mugs with insulated sleeves, two bowls, a folding pot gripper, and a mesh bag to put it all in.
 This isn’t the exact one I have (mine is the GSI Outdoors Bugaboo Base Camper with an insulated bowl) but I find mine a bit too big and bulky for multi-day backpacking.
 The Bugaboo Backpacker is only 3.6 lbs and packs into 2 L of volume, so it’ll easily fit in your hiker’s backpack.

 Patagonia is always a crowd-pleaser.
 They have some classic styles that everyone seems to want.
 And the Better Sweater is no exception.
 This is my all-time favourite fleece sweater; I have both the 1/4 zip pullover and the fill zip.
-Both are made with incredibly soft fleece, they dry quickly and are perfect for layering under a rain or insulating jacket.
+Both are made with incredibly soft fleece, they dry quickly and are perfect for layering under a rain jacket or insulating jacket.